 Built in 1975, by Main Iron Works of Houma, Louisiana (hull #303) as the Christine E. McAllister for McAllister Towing of New York, New York.

-The tug was later leased to the New England Petroleum Co. by the New England Petroleum Company of of Jacksonville, Florida.
+The tug was later leased by the New England Petroleum Company of Jacksonville, Florida.
 Where she was renamed as the Christine E.

 However in 1979, the tug suffered a fire in the Hudson River.
 After she was salvaged, and rebuilt and returned to service for the New England Petroleum Company.